nikhilmahato104/java_script_by_nikhil/day_14/information.md

 # Full-Stack Development Learning Resources

 Welcome to the educational resources repository!
 This repository is designed to guide you through the process of learning **Full-Stack Development**.
-Below you will find instructions on how to make the most of the content provided here .
+Below you will find instructions on how to make the most of the content provided here.

 ## How to Use This Repository